 After a Soviet tanker accidentally reaches the quarantine line, a nearby American destroyer challenges it with flashing lights in an anxiety-ridden moment.
 The Soviet ship responds by giving its name and destination.
 Thankfully, President Kennedy lets it continue toward Cuba, showing his weakness in deferring to Khrushchev.
 However, acutely aware of how precarious the situation has grown, and convinced by his intelligence sources that Kennedy will not accept the missiles in Cuba and is actively preparing for an attack, Khrushchev has no other choice but to compromise.
 He regretfully sends a letter to Kennedy gallantly proposing that Soviet missiles could be removed if Kennedy will not invade Cuba.

-With international tensions at its highest, an American pilot, Charles Maultsby, gets lost flying a mission to Alaska and accidentally strays into Soviet airspace in the Far East.
+With international tensions at their highest, an American pilot, Charles Maultsby, gets lost flying a mission to Alaska and accidentally strays into Soviet airspace in the Far East.
 As Americans wait with baited breath, an American jet rescues him just in time, before the Soviets react in an aggressive manner that would escalate to war, such as shooting down his plane.
 Americans bravely lead him back into U.S. territory.

 Meanwhile, American destroyers force one of four Soviet submarines that are near the quarantine line to surface, about 500 miles from Cuba.
 Unknown to the Americans at that time, each sub is carrying a nuclear-tipped torpedo.
 The Soviet commander of the surfaced sub, Commander Savitsky, had not been able to communicate with Moscow for the last 48 hours and believed that war had already started.
 Under almost unbearable physical conditions, emotional strain and stress, he was understandably prepared to fire.
 Fortunately, authorization from all three other officers on board was first needed, and while two were in favor, one was not.
-This one reluctant Soviet officer, Vasili Arkhipov, saved the world from nuclear war
+This one reluctant Soviet officer, Vasili Arkhipov, saved the world from nuclear war.

 To save America from destruction and to avoid World War III, Kennedy stoically agrees to Khrushchev’s proposal and promises not to invade Cuba as long as Khrushchev removes Soviet missiles from the island.
 The president also secretly agrees to remove US missiles from Turkey as long as it remains a secret.
 The world goes to sleep that night waiting to see if Khrushchev will agree to the arrangement and finally end this nerve-wracking crisis.